 5) Data Analysis: Analyze raw data using MILLIPLEX Analyst software.
 Generate standard curves from lyophilized standard provided with each kit.

-6) Representative Results: In order to test the sensitivity of this platform in the detection of broad functional profiles from rare human T cell populations, we isolated CD56+ Natural Killer T from three healthy donors.
+Representative Results: In order to test the sensitivity of this platform in the detection of broad functional profiles from rare human T cell populations, we isolated CD56+ Natural Killer T from three healthy donors.
 Cell numbers per well ranged from 133 1,003 cells per culture well.
-All cells were cultured with PMA and Ionomycin for 24-48 hours in 200ul medium.
-At the end of the culture period, 25ul of supernatant was removed and added to the Milliplex assays.
-As you can see, the Milliplex assays are sensitive enough to reliably detect cytokine signal from only 25l of a 200ul culture containing as little as 133 freshly isolated human NKT cells (Figure 2).
+All cells were cultured with PMA and Ionomycin for 24-48 hours in 200l medium.
+At the end of the culture period, 25l of supernatant was removed and added to the Milliplex assays.
+As you can see, the Milliplex assays are sensitive enough to reliably detect cytokine signal from only 25l of a 200l culture containing as little as 133 freshly isolated human NKT cells (Figure 2).

-6.1) Determination of significant responses: Significant values (defined with an asterisk in Figure 2) were defined as average values greater than the limit of detection with and less than 25% CV value between duplicates.
+Determination of significant responses: Significant values (defined with an asterisk in Figure 2) were defined as average values greater than the limit of detection with and less than 25% CV value between duplicates.
 Undetectable levels from culture supernatants were given an arbitrary value of zero and are located on the Y axis in Figure 2.

+Tables and Figures:

+Figure 1.
+Method for use of the Milliplex profiling system.
+In this schematic, the steps outlined in section 4 of the protocol are shown.

+Figure 2.
+Measurement of effector function profiles from rare human T cell populations using Milliplex 26-plex profiling.
+Each graph shows the results from one healthy donor.
+The number of cells added the culture well is indicated above each graph.
+Grey bars show the limit of detection for each analyte.
+Black triangles show the value measured for each analyte.
+Values below detection are shown as ‘zero’ with triangles against the Y axis.
+Circles indicate positive responses, as defined in the protocol text.
+Only 25l from each 200l culture was tested in these assays.
+Note the differences in scale.

+Discussion: In summary, the use of Milliplex MAP kits provides remarkable sensitivity for the detection of low concentration analytes in comparison with currently used techniques, such as intracellular cytokine staining (Flow Cytometry) and Elispot assays.
+In addition to this high resolution on a per analyte basis, this technology allows the simultaneous enumeration of as many as 100 cytokines from just 25l of sample.
+We feel this technique will enable the comprehensive functional biomarker profiling of human immune cell subsets from diseased individuals that will reveal new avenues for treatment and vaccine design.

+Acknowledgments: The authors would like to thank Joyce Chi for her assistance with the experimental procedure.

 Disclosures: Amedeo J Cappione is employed by Millipore EMD, which produces the

 kits used in this article.

-Discussion: In summary, the use of Milliplex MAP kits provides remarkable sensitivity for the detection of low concentration analytes in comparison with currently used techniques, such as intracellular cytokine staining (Flow Cytometry) and Elispot assays.
-In addition to this high resolution on a per analyte basis, this technology allows the simultaneous enumeration of as many as 100 cytokines from just 25l of sample.
-We feel this technique will enable the comprehensive functional biomarker profiling of human immune cell susbets from diseased individuals that will reveal new avenues for treatment and vaccine design.
+Table of specific reagents and equipment: